 (sample pages: training, university, community, conference)

-The Namibia University of Science and Technology (NUST), until 2015 the Polytechnic of Namibia, offers the following Knowledge Management education and training opportunities:
+The Namibia University of Science and Technology (NUST), formerly the Polytechnic of Namibia, offers the following Knowledge Management education and training opportunities:

-- Doctor of Philosophy in Computer Science (Research area: Indigenous Knowledge Management Systems)
+- Doctor of Philosophy in Computer Science (Research area: IKDW – Indigenous Knowledge in Digital World2))

 - Indigenous Knowledge Technology Conference (IKTC 2011), November 2-4, 2011, Windhoek, Namibia

 Conference Theme: Embracing Indigenous Knowledge Systems in a new Technology Design Paradigm

 (Partners: Council for Scientific and Industrial Research; Government of the Republic of Namibia – Ministry of Education; Ministry of Youth, National Service, Sports and Culture; Ministry of Trade and Industry)